• kyrylo a year ago

 Another problem I ran into was the tendency of rails developers to create monolithic applications with little separation between the UI, middle tier layer, and the data model layer.
 When I would be writing client side apps and interfacing with rails back ends, The rails teams would always implement new functionality into the website and then separately add functionality to an API.
 I think this comes down to the way people learn to develop in rails as rails teaches a monolithic method.
 I would always try to point out that creating an API where all of the logic was held, would make life so much easier for them, and they would agree, but continue to build The monolithic website with a separate API.

-• aqme28 6 months ago
+• aqme28 a year ago

 I really miss using Rails.
 It is seriously so enjoyable to quickly build stuff with it.

-• globular-toast 6 months ago
+• globular-toast a year ago

 One thing I find frustrating with Django is there's not really a place to put business logic.
 Ask 3 Django people and you'll get 3 different answers, and often different answers from the same person!
 That's not a good architecture IMO.
 It should be obvious where stuff goes.
 Some say it's not Django's concern, Django is just a web framework, but Django doesn't sit nicely at the edge of an architecture where it belongs at all.